Sagnac/Zernike.jl/README.md

 ----

-Plot options can be set by setting the `plotconfig` fields; see the docstring for more details.
+Plot options can be set by setting the `Zernike.plotconfig` fields; see the docstring for more details.

 ----